MVP (TV series)

-MVP: The Secret Lives of Hockey Wives (known as Trophy Wives in the United Kingdom) is a 2008 Canadian television series that debuted January 11, 2008 on CBC Television.
+MVP: The Secret Lives of Hockey Wives (known as Trophy Wives in the United Kingdom) is a 2008 Canadian drama television series that debuted on January 11, 2008 on CBC Television.
+The series concerns the personal lives of professional hockey players and their wives or girlfriends.
+According to series co-creator Mary Young Leckie, the show is inspired by, although not a direct adaptation of, the British series Footballers' Wives.

-The program was cancelled by the CBC on March 7, 2008.
-Poor ratings and high production costs were cited as reasons for the cancellation.
+CBC cancelled the program on March 7, 2008, with poor ratings and high production costs cited as reasons.
+American cable network Soapnet subsequently acquired the show and aired it on June 19, 2008, as did British channel Living TV which aired it on May 4, 2009.

-Summary

-The show portrays the lives of hockey players and their wives when they are off the ice.
-The show is set in Canada, where hockey is a favourite sport.
+Premise

-The show centres on the Mustangs, a professional hockey team.
-After the death of veteran captain Adam McBride, there are many changes in store for the team and others connected: Gabe McCall, the coach's son, becomes the team captain; a rookie named Trevor Lemonde is controversially added to the team; McBride's wife, Evelyn, and their daughter Molly, must adjust to a new lifestyle after there is no money left to them.
+The show centres on the lives and loves of the Canadian Mustangs, a fictional professional hockey team.
+The death of veteran captain Adam McBride brings many changes in store for the team and others connected: Gabe McCall, the coach's son, becomes the team captain; a naïve rookie sensation named Trevor Lemonde is controversially added to the team; and Evelyn, McBride's widow, must adjust to a new lifestyle in the wake of her husband's death.

-According to producer Mary Young Leckie, the show is inspired by, although not a direct adaptation of, the British series Footballers' Wives.